 Fat grafting: Fat is harvested from another area in the body called a donor site.
 Hand held liposuction is typically used for fat harvest and then the fat is re-injected into the lip to help to fill out areas of scar and to maintain shape.

 Free tissue transfer: skin, muscle and/or bone are taken from a donor site on the body and then transplanted by suturing the blood vessels of the flap to blood vessels near the open wound using an operative microscope.
 The “free flap” is living, growing tissue used to cover large and complex areas of Moh’s surgery.
 This is a complex total lip reconstructive technique which Dr. Trussler has significant experience.
 The procedure can take over 6 hours and requires a short hospitalization after for free flap care.

-The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and permanent sutures in the skin.
-In pedicle flaps there may be open areas which area dressed with non-adherent gauze and anti-bacterial ointment.
+The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
+In pedicle flaps, there may be open areas which area dressed in non-adherent gauze and anti-bacterial ointment.

 After Care & Recovery

 Recovery from lip reconstruction depends on the type of treatment performed.